Explosive Hazard Detection with Automated Target Recognition (ATR)

 Quick Summary

-The U.S. Army Capability Program Executive Ammunition & Energetics (CPE A&E), in collaboration with DEVCOM Armaments Center and DEVCOM C5ISR Center, has issued a Request for Information (RFI) for Explosive Hazard Detection with Automated Target Recognition (ATR).
-This RFI, identified as W15QKN-26-Q-1BJK, seeks industry input on ATR solutions to enhance the detection of explosive hazards and complex obstacles, aiming to significantly reduce operator workload while maintaining or improving detection probability and false alarm rates.
+The U.S. Army Capability Program Executive Ammunition & Energetics (CPE A&E), in conjunction with DEVCOM Armaments Center and DEVCOM C5ISR Center, is conducting market research through a Request for Information (RFI) for Explosive Hazard Detection with Automated Target Recognition (ATR) technologies.
+This RFI, identified as W15QKN-26-Q-1BJK, seeks industry input on solutions to enhance threat detection during autonomous breaching operations.
 Responses are due May 15, 2026.

 Purpose & Scope